bossebandowski/nopu/README.md

     cd model_prep/src
     python quant_pipeline.py -m cifar -ds cifar --train --qat python gen_c_arrs.py
+    cd ../..
     ```

+    I have oberserved that some TF versions have problems with `quant_pipeline.py`.
+If it crashes, try to comment out the following two lines:
+    ```
+    165     # converter.inference_input_type = tf.uint8
+    166     # converter.inference_output_type = tf.uint8
+    ```
+    These IO type conversions are only needed to run the model on the Coral Edge TPU and do not affect the accelerator itself.

+- Verify that the network parameter array names in `model_parameters/parameters.h` and `hardware_test/network-configs.h` match.

 - Use the supplied scripts to build patmos plus the coprocessor and run a test script in the emulator or on actual hardware.
 Careful if you are developing in your `~/t-crest/patmos` folder, these scripts might overwrite some files.